xiamaz/flowCat/docs/usage/classification.rst

 * Classification can be run by loading an exisiting configuration file.
 See *config_example.toml* for an example

-Once the parameters are set, run classify_cases.py with
+Once the parameters are set, run classify_cases.py with necessary arguments